Xylophis

 Xylophis is a small genus of snakes in the family Pareidae.
-The genus contains five species, all of which are endemic to the Western Ghats in southern India.
-All five species are non-venomous.
+The genus contains six species, all of which are endemic to the Western Ghats in southern India.
+All six species are non-venomous.
 They constitute the monotypic subfamily Xylophiinae.
 They are the only pareid snakes found in India and the only snakes in the family found outside Southeast Asia.

 Species

-The following five species are recognized as being valid:
+The following six species are recognized as being valid: